roterski/polylith-donut-example/readme.md

 You can also get in touch with the Polylith Team on [Slack](https://clojurians.slack.com/archives/C013B7MQHJQ).

 <h1>xwxpmnyxwp</h1>
-xwxpmnyxwp is an intentionally obscure and unique to serve as a template placeholder.
-Feel free to use bb `scripts/rename-workspace` script to change it to your desired workspace name:
+xwxpmnyxwp is an intentionally obscure and unique name serving as a template placeholder.

+Feel free to use bb scripts/rename-workspace script to change it to your desired workspace name:

 ````
 bb scripts/rename_workspace.bb . -t example-app
 ````